1863: La Salle College receives its charter from the Commonwealth of Pennsylvania and opens at St. Michael’s Parish (2nd and Jefferson Streets).

 Purchased: July 25, 1980.

-Named for: Dr. H. Blake Hayman was a leading obstetrician in Bucks Country and a major benefactor of La Salle.
+Named for: Dr. H. Blake Hayman, class of 1941, a leading obstetrician in Bucks Country and a major benefactor of La Salle in 2019.
+See also, TruMark Financial Center.

 History: Originally built as a gymnasium for students of St. Basil's School (next door.)